-- Solid khaki/tan, black, and navy only, plain, pleated or corduroy, no cargo styles. - All pants must fit appropriately and be worn at the waist. - Torn clothes or pants with torn or ragged hems may not be worn. - Belts must be worn by all students when wearing pants with belt loops.
+- Solid khaki/tan, black, and navy only, plain, pleated or corduroy.
+Seniors may also wear brown, dark green, maroon and gray. - All pants/shorts must fit appropriately and be worn at the waist. - Torn pants/shorts with torn or ragged hems or holes may not be worn. - Belts must be worn by all students when wearing pants/ shorts with belt loops. - Shorts may be worn year-round. - The short inseam must be 5/6 inches or longer.

-Shorts